saprykins/API_reading_pdf/readme.md

 Download the latest version of applicaton from the link below:
 https://github.com/saprykins/API_reading_pdf/archive/refs/heads/master.zip

-Create a new folder for the application

-Unzip the downloaded zip file in the folder you have just created

 In folder "API_reading_pdf" create vitual environment

 * You can create it from command line: